MeanderingProgrammer/render-markdown.nvim/README.md

         wiki = {
             -- Turn on / off WikiLink rendering. enabled = true,
+            -- Inlined with content.
             icon = '󱗖 ',
-            body = function()
+            -- Custom processing for WikiLink body to show. body = function()
                 return nil
             end,
+            -- Applies to the inlined icon.
             highlight = 'RenderMarkdownWikiLink',
-            scope_highlight = nil,
+            -- Highlight for item associated with the WikiLink. scope_highlight = nil,
         },
         -- Define custom destination patterns so icons can quickly inform you of what a link -- contains.
-Applies to 'inline_link', 'uri_autolink', and wikilink nodes.
-When multiple -- patterns match a link the one with the longer pattern is used.
+Applies to 'image', 'inline_link', 'uri_autolink', and WikiLink nodes.
+        -- When multiple patterns match a link the one with the longer pattern is used.
         -- The key is for healthcheck and to allow users to change its values, value type below.
         -- | pattern   | matched against the destination text                            |
         -- | icon      | gets inlined before the link text                               |